tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ## Overview

-This tutorial is designed to help you learn to create your own machine learning pipelines using TensorFlow Extended (TFX) and and Apache Airflow as the orchestrator.
-It runs on on Vertex AI Workbench, and shows integration with TFX and TensorBoard as well as interaction with TFX in Jupyter Lab environment.
+This tutorial is designed to help you learn to create your own machine learning pipelines using TensorFlow Extended (TFX) and Apache Airflow as the orchestrator.
+It runs on on Vertex AI Workbench, and shows integration with TFX and TensorBoard as well as interaction with TFX in a Jupyter Lab environment.

 ### What you'll be doing?
 You’ll learn how to create an ML pipeline using TFX

 * A TFX pipeline is a Directed Acyclic Graph, or "DAG".
 We will often refer to pipelines as DAGs.
 * TFX pipelines are appropriate when you will be deploying a production ML application
-* TFX pipelines are appropriate when datasets are large
+* TFX pipelines are appropriate when datasets are large, or may grow to be large
 * TFX pipelines are appropriate when training/serving consistency is important
 * TFX pipelines are appropriate when version management for inference is important
 * Google uses TFX pipelines for production ML